intip/merit-market/README.md

 # Merit Market

 Merit market is an application developed to give co-workers recognition for their actions.
-It uses the merit money idea from Mangement 3.0.
+It uses the merit money idea from Mangement 3.0 with the currency in the for of 'hearts'.

 ## Installation